pnsn/station_metrics/station_metrics/metrics/power_10Hz.md

 ## Change Log

-Aug 2026: the PSD was previously computed on the 3605.05 s analysis window.
+Sep 14 2026: the PSD was previously computed on the 3605.05 s analysis window.
 PPSD's one hour segmenting then measured the hour beginning 5.05 s before the top of the hour, so the reported start time was wrong by that amount.
 It now runs on the clean hour.

-Aug 2026: a failed PPSD calculation used to reach SQUAC as a value of -1.
+Sep 14 2026: a failed PPSD calculation used to reach SQUAC as a value of -1.
 It is now discarded.

-Aug 2026: previously documented as coming from IRIS MUSTANG.
+Sep 14 2026: previously documented as coming from IRIS MUSTANG.
 It has always been calculated locally with ObsPy PPSD.

 ## Contact